Agent5055/Vibe_Coding_hackathon_2025/README.md

 ThoughtWeaver feels smart without needing any external AI or cloud services:

 - **Automatic Keyword Linking**: Notes are automatically connected based on shared keywords, revealing hidden relationships in your knowledge
+- **Smart Keyword Extraction**: Headings are weighted 3x more heavily for better topic detection
 - **Tag Suggestions**: Smart tag recommendations based on your most frequently used words and patterns
+- **Full-Text Search**: Instant search across all note content powered by FlexSearch
+- **Task Analytics**: Automatic detection and tracking of checklist items across all notes
 - **Real-time Analytics**: Comprehensive insights generated instantly from your notes:
+  - Task completion tracking and statistics
   - Knowledge growth tracking over time
   - Topic frequency and connection heatmaps
   - Hub detection (highly connected notes that serve as knowledge centers)
   - Isolated note identification (notes that need more connections)
+  - "On This Day" historical note discovery
 - **Intelligent Reminders**: Get reminded to revisit notes you haven't opened recently (fully configurable)
 - **Pattern Recognition**: The app learns your writing patterns to provide word counts, reading time estimates, and content analysis
 - **Network Visualization**: See how your ideas connect through an interactive mind map with smart filtering